 Every Spring, we come together to share all the good things that are happening in our communities and to get re-energized about our language efforts.
 Every year we continue to grow.
 Our first gathering had about 100 participants and now we are up to 500+ attendees from all over the NW.
 We are very grateful for all of our visitors and friends that come to help us make this an awesome gathering.

-This years conference is scheduled for March 11–13, 2020 at the Northern Quest Resort & Casino located in Airway Heights, WA.
-We hope you can make it.
+This years conference is cancelled.
+It was originally scheduled to take place March 10-12, 2021 at the Northern Quest Resort & Casino located in Airway Heights, WA.
+We are sorry for the inconvenience and hope you can make it to next years conference.
+It is tentatively set for March 9-11, 2022.
+Please stay safe.

 The Conference organizers have again partnered w/ Eventbrite to handle all conference registrations.
 However, there will be some additional fees added to the registration process.
 We apologize for this, but this little extra cost helps us manage the registration process more efficiently and make your experience a little more enjoyable.